Aliases for MTIF2 Gene

 During the initiation of protein biosynthesis, initiation factor-2 (IF-2) promotes the binding of the initiator tRNA to the small subunit of the ribosome in a GTP-dependent manner.
 Prokaryotic IF-2 is a single polypeptide, while eukaryotic cytoplasmic IF-2 (eIF-2) is a trimeric protein.
 Bovine liver mitochondria contain IF-2(mt), an 85-kD monomeric protein that is equivalent to prokaryotic IF-2.
 The predicted 727-amino acid human protein contains a 29-amino acid presequence.
 Human IF-2(mt) shares 32 to 38% amino acid sequence identity with yeast IF-2(mt) and several prokaryotic IF-2s, with the greatest degree of conservation in the G domains of the proteins. [provided by RefSeq, Mar 2016]

 GeneCards Summary for MTIF2 Gene

 MTIF2 (Mitochondrial Translational Initiation Factor 2) is a Protein Coding gene.
 Diseases associated with MTIF2 include Conduct Disorder and Deafness, Aminoglycoside-Induced.
-Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
 Gene Ontology (GO) annotations related to this gene include GTPase activity.
-An important paralog of this gene is EIF2S3.
+An important paralog of this gene is EIF5B.